iterative/example-get-started/README.md

   [`dvc run`](https://man.dvc.org/run).
 It transforms XML data into TSV.
 - `7-ml-pipeline`: Feature extraction and train stages created.
 It takes data in TSV format and produces two `.pkl` files that contain serialized feature matrices.
-Tain runs random forest classifier and creates the `model.pkl` file.
+Train runs random forest classifier and creates the `model.pkl` file.
 - `8-evaluation`: Evaluation stage.
 Runs the model on a test dataset to produce its performance AUC value.
 The result is dumped into a DVC metric file so that we can compare it with other experiments later.